jannafierst/Worm-nomics/README.md

 ### 3.4 Assembly polishing

 ONT assemblies have small errors that can be addressed through iterative polishing with Illumina libraries.
-Copy illumina data from /jlf/CRE_UA/raw_reads/illumina/ if you haven't already

 	$ vi pilon.sh
 Hit 'i' for insertion and type the following (edit FORWARD, REVERSE, LINE NAME, and GENOME):